 In the 10 years from 2014 to 2023, the industry's total international trade value - based on export data from 52 industrial countries - reached 428 billion euros, corresponding to a growth of 46%.

-In 2023 alone, the total value of machinery imported into Vietnam reached 517 million euros, half of which came from China.
+In 2023 alone, the total value of machinery imported into Vietnam reached 517 million euros, of which half came from China.

 AI-generated illustration of alcoholic beverages

-Vietnam beverage market outlook positive
+Vietnam beverage market outlook is positive

 Source: https://tuoitre.vn/tieu-thu-do-uong-co-con-o-viet-nam-se-tang-gan-gap-doi-vao-nam-2028-20250218153304371.htm